Ruth LITTLE [c.1914-????]

 After the invasion six months later on December 8th, the Home was raided in the early days by groups of soldiers looting and plundering and occasionally raping where they got the chance.
 Little was saved by the intervention of Mildred Dibden on the one occasion she was told to strip by a soldier.
 By trial and error though, the 3 women staff (Mildred, Ruth and Lula Bell Hough, an American missionary) and the amahs found that the most successful ploy when threatened was to resort to mass screaming, which always had the desired effect and caused their assailants to flee.
 After one such incident, they had a visit from a Japanese officer asking about the screaming, and promising punishment for those responsible.
 (A moment of sanity in all the madness).
 Things went better after that.

 On another occasion the three European women ('foreigners') were taken off and spent the night in a barn occupied by Japanese troops.
-Each of them realised that the end of their life could be near.
+Each of them realised that execution was a very strong possibility.
 But then Mildred Dibden describes how a deep feeling of peace settled on them, and she marvelled at the serene expressions on her companions' faces.
 The next morning they were marched out and to their great surprise, instead of being executed, Misses Dibden and Little were marched back to the Home and inexplicably released.
-Miss Hough was interned and later repatriated.
+Miss Hough being an American was interned at a mission in Taipo and later repatriated.

 In 1942 the Japanese administration agreed to provide food for the Home if Miss Dibden collected the chits for the supplies from the HSBC building in Central, Hong Kong.
 Once a month Mildred, accompanied by either Ruth or Iris Critchell (another missionary who joined Mildred in January 42), did the 40 mile round trip with an old pram to Hong Kong to get the rice ration for the home.